tsonga12/tsonga12.github.io/README.md

 -  Atom (IDE that used to write the resume in MarkDown), this can be done by simply download from this [Atom download link](https://atom.io/).
 -  Finished [MarkDown Tutorial](https://www.markdowntutorial.co/) in order to be familiar with MarkDown syntax.

-## Transform the current resume into MarkDown version using Atom
-###

 ## Hosting the resume on GitHub Pages

+### Transform the current resume into MarkDown version
+  In order to work with MarkDown, an text editor/IDE  is needed.
+Since Atom works well with MarkDown and it integrates with GitHub, it is chosen to be the text editor for this tutorial.
+For the sake of simplicity integrating with GitHub will not be covered.
+Here are the steps needed to accomplish the task.

+1. Create a new file in Atom and name it as index.md

+2. Paste the current resume to the file and start formatting the resume using MarkDown syntax.
+If the resume is not formatted with MarkDown then resume is posted in GitHub won't display as wanted since GitHub only understands the MarkDown syntax.

 ### Create a repository
-  After creating an account, a repository is needed for storing the resume as well as the documentation (images, video, README.md file, etc. ) that come with it.
+  After having the resume in MarkDown, a repository is needed for storing the resume as well as the documentation (images, video, README.md file, etc. ) that come with it.
 It can be accomplished by doing the following steps:

 1. Go to the main page -> click on the plus sign at the top right corner -> click on "New repository"